topce/chess960x4x2/README.md

 This provides more initial position options (960 * 4) and, based on pawn promotion choices, two additional variations.

-All other rules are same like in clasical chess and chess 960 akka Fischer random chess
+All other rules are like chess 960 akka Fischer random chess

+# chessx4x2

+Same like chess  expect Q could be replace with H,E or A also promtion could be like above all posible pieces or just pieces that start game.
+All other rules are like in chess.